MJoergen/nexys4ddr/dyoc/Episodes/ep21_-_Reading_From_Display_Memory/README.md

 provide a new signal cpu\_rden.
 This is because the mem\_wait signal should not be asserted during a memory write cycle.

-The cpu\_rden signal is determined in lines 407-420 of cpu/datapath.vhd.
-This basically states that any memory transaction that is not a write must be a read.
+The cpu\_rden signal is determined in line 446 of cpu/datapath.vhd.
+This basically states that any memory transfer that is not a write must be a read.

-## CPU clock domain
-We need the CPU to be able to read and write to and from the character memory as well.
-The Block RAM resources in the FPGA do indeed support Dual Port Mode, i.e. with one write port (the CPU) and two read ports (the CPU and the VGA module).
-However, since the CPU expects memory to be asynchronous, we have until now made the CPU read on the *falling* clock edge.
-This won't work now, because the FPGA considers this a different clock domain.

-With the above description we habe a total of three clock domains: CPU rising edge, CPU falling edge, and VGA rising edge.
-There are two approaches to getting around this.
-One is to force the CPU and VGA to use the same clock ( as they indeed to at the moment), thus equating the CPU rising edge and the VGA rising edge.
-The other approach is to tell the CPU to use synchronuous reads when reading from the character and colour memmories.
-This latter is the preferred approach as it is more flexible, allowing the CPU and the VGA modules to have different clock speeds.
-Furthermore, the support for synchronuous reads is already implemented in the wait signal.
+The additional signal mem indicates a memory transfer, and is evaluated in lines 407-420 of cpu/datapath.vhd.